Musings on the Berlin Interpretation

 Complexity

-The game has enough complexity to allow several solutions to common
+The game has enough complexity to allow several solutions to common goals.
+This is obtained by providing enough item/monster and item/item interactions and is strongly connected to having just one mode.

 I like this guideline, although I think it’s fairly self-evident.
 It should apply to most games, not just to roguelikes, so I’m not sure it needs to be delineated as a “major roguelike feature” given that it’s actually more of an “interesting game feature” that goes far beyond the roguelike genre.
 However, it’s still a fairly amorphous goal.
 How many is “several”?
 Two?
 Three?
 Twenty?
 And look there, at the end - a total non-sequitur about how this is “strongly connected to having one mode”.
 Nonsense.